-Whole house water filtration systems come in various types and sizes to address the potential water quality issues experienced in well water and town water in Watertown, MA and other parts of New England.
+Whole house water filtration systems come in various types and sizes to address the potential water quality issues experienced in Watertown, MA.
 Both matching the right technology and sizing the system to meet the water usage demands of your home is key after analyzing water test results.
 Additionally, a professionally plumbed system is critical as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment as it processes thousands of gallons of water every month.

 WATER SOFTENERS – IRON, MANGANESE & HARD WATER

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 Water is considered “hard” when water contains higher levels of dissolved calcium and magnesium.
 Hard water makes cleaning clothes more difficult, creates streaking on dishes and glasses, and makes cleaning your hair and skin well a challenge.
 Hard water can also damage your home’s piping distribution system if not corrected.
 There are high efficiency filtration solutions that will condition your hard water by removing these hard water minerals through the proven ion exchange water softening process.
 For water with high levels of iron or manganese (“the stainers”), an “upflow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.